pekkalacd/Introduction-to-Python/Lessons/Variables/README.md

 - Each house consumes a different amount of bytes
 - All house variables are of type str

 The address of where the house is located is where the computer is putting the variable in memory.
-The bytes amount can be thought of the square footage of the home, these are homes of varying size.
+The bytes amount can be thought of as similar to the square footage of the home, these are homes of varying size.
 But in actuality, this is the amount of memory that the computer is allocating to store the variable.
 The variable names home1, home2, home3 are for us - the programmers - to keep track of.

 <br>

 **This concludes the lesson about variables.
-We'll continue using variables moving forward in every lesson moving forward.**
+We'll continue using variables in every lesson moving forward.**

 <br><br>